Notes on a conjecture of Braverman-Kazhdan: Abstract

 \section{Abstract}

-Given a connected reductive algebraic group $G$ defined over a finite field $\F_q$ together with a representation $\rho^\flat:G^\flat\rightarrow \GL_N$ of the dual group of $G$ (in the sense of Deligne-Lusztig), Braverman-Kazhdan \cite{BK} defined an exotic Fourier operator on the space of complex valued functions on $G(\F_q)$.
-In these notes we give an explicit formula for the Fourier kernel and a geometrical interpretation of this formula (as conjectured by Braverman and Kazhdan under some assumption on $\rho^\flat$).
+Given a connected reductive algebraic group $G$ defined over a finite field $\F_q$ together with a representation $\rho^\flat:G^\flat\rightarrow \GL_N$ of the dual group of $G$ (in the sense of Deligne-Lusztig), Braverman and Kazhdan \cite{BK} defined an exotic Fourier operator on the space of complex valued functions on $G(\F_q)$.
+Under some assumption on $\rho^\flat$, they gave a conjectural formula for the Fourier kernel which they prove when $G=\GL_n$ for some $n$.
+In these notes we give a simple proof of their conjecture for any $G$ without any assumption on $\rho^\flat$.